 On the big screen in the late ‘90s came Saving Private Ryan, there was audible gasps from the audience as one of the most brutal opening 20 minutes of film exploded on the screen.
 Using a hand held camera we were on board the landing craft shoulder to shoulder with troops riding the waves and hitting the Normandy beach.
 Then the noise.
 Gun fire, bullets on metal, screams from young men – welcome to hell.

 For this post I’ve chosen events that shaped the war and eventual victory for the Allies in 1945.
-If some of them went another way the world would have looked a different place.
+If some of them went another way the world would have looked a completely different place.

 Maginot Line : A series of concrete domes with weapons, underground rail and air–conditioned living quarters inside them, were built by France in the 1930’s.
 They were to deter a German invasion who had already conquered Poland, Belgium and Holland.
 The stronger defence line was positioned south at the border with Germany and Switzerland, but the enemy marched north through the Ardennes forest, which the French thought was impenetrable.